entando/entando-docs/vuepress/docs/next/docs/reference/entando-apis.md

 # Accessing Entando APIs

+## Overview

+Following the [quickstart guide](../getting-started/quick-reference.md), Entando comes with Swagger UI enabled out of the box.
+If you want to use Swagger UI in the local environment, proceed in the reading, otherwise you can directly go to step [Setup in the quickstart environment](#setup-in-the-quickstart-environment).

+## Setup in local environment

-## Prerequisites
+### Prerequisites

 -   Java 8

 -   maven

-## Setup
+### Setup

 1. Clone the Entando reference app if you don’t already have it.

         git clone https://github.com/entando-k8s/entando-de-app

-2. Start the app for local execution and enable the swagger profile by passing `-Dspring.profiles.active=swagger` to the jetty command.
+2. Start the app for local execution and

+    - enable the swagger profile by passing `-Dspring.profiles.active=swagger` to the jetty command.
 Set the value of `-Djetty.port` to something available on your machine e.g. 8085.

+    - enable keycloak as authentication service by passing `-Dkeycloak.auth.url=[KEYCLOAK_AUTH]` `-Dkeycloak.client.id=[KEYCLOAK_CLIENT_ID]` `-Dkeycloak.client.secret=[KEYCLOAK_CLIENT_SECRET]`

+        replace `KEYCLOAK_AUTH` with your Keycloak endpoint (tipically something like `http://quickstart-kc-quickstart.apps.rd.entando.org/auth`)

+        replace `KEYCLOAK_CLIENT_ID` with your desired client id (tipically `quickstart-server`)

+        replace `KEYCLOAK_CLIENT_SECRET` with your desired client's secret.
+To find the secret take a look at [How to find your client secret](#how-to-find-your-client-secret)

+    Now you can launch the command:

          mvn clean package jetty:run-war -Pjetty-local -Pderby -Dspring.profiles.active=swagger -Djetty.port=8085 -Dorg.slf4j.simpleLogger.log.org.eclipse.jetty.annotations.AnnotationParser=error
+            -Dkeycloak.auth.url=http://quickstart-kc-quickstart.apps.rd.entando.org/auth -Dkeycloak.client.id=quickstart-server -Dkeycloak.client.secret=123412341-1234-1234-1234-123412341234

 * Note: If you don't have docker installed or running add `-DskipDocker=true` to the command above